victxrrr/thesis/section_6/poc_results.typ

   caption: [Per-kernel profiling],
   kind: table,
   label: <ncu>,
-  numbering: n => {
+  numbering: n => numbering("1.1", ..counter(heading.where(level: 1)).get(), n),
-    let h1 = counter(heading).get().first()
-    numbering("1.1", h1, n)
+  numbering-sub-ref: (..n) => {
+    numbering("1.1a", ..counter(heading.where(level: 1)).get(), ..n)
+  },
-  }, gap: 1em
+  gap: 1em
 )
 This analysis shows that abstraction libraries are competitive with naive CUDA code while offering simplicity and portability.
 Furthermore, the low compute throughput shows that this PoC is an example of a memory bound algorithm.
 Between the two libraries we will choose AdaptiveCpp because its generic compiler feature allows the use of a single binary while maintaining competitive performance.

 Naturally, the Just-In-Time (JIT) mechanism introduces a small overhead.
-However, the authors of @SSCP report that it is of the same order of magnitude as the cost of the compilation step from IR to machine code already performed by backend drivers in current SYCL implementations.
+However, the authors of @SSCP report that it is of the same order of magnitude as the overhead of compiling IR to machine code, already managed by backend drivers in existing SYCL implementations.
 Only the first run of the program involves this JIT mechanism when a kernel execution is requested.
 Kernels are then cached as executable objects so that following runs do not need to retranslate them for the target architecture.
 To measure it precisely, we rebuilt the SYCL executable 100 times to discard cached kernels and executed it after the CUDA version to isolate the JIT overhead from GPU initialization, which also occurs during the first run of a GPU enabled program (for example, setting up drivers).
 The obtained mean execution time is $2.49 thick (plus.minus 0.05)$ seconds, giving an average overhead of
 $0.42$ seconds.
-Note that the overhead is independent of the test case size and depends only on the number of instructions and the complexity of the kernels.
+Note that the overhead is independent of the test case size and depends only on the number of instructions and the complexity of the kernel codes.